dbos-inc/dbos-transact-ts/README.md

 **When to use DBOS:** You need the reliability of enqueueing tasks from durable workflows.

 **When to use BullMQ**: You don't need durability, or you need very high throughput beyond what your Postgres server can support.
+Also, DBOS queues are push-based, while BullMQ supports strictly pull-based queues.

 </details>